Get Approved for up to $35,000 in 3 minutes

 In order to qualify for the land transfer tax rebate and qualify as a first-time home buyer.
 There are a few conditions that you must meet first.

-In order to receive the refund there are two different ways that you can go about it.
+There are two different ways you can go about receiving the refund.
 The first is to claim an immediate refund when you are registering the land transfer papers.
 This is also when the taxes need to be paid.

 If you do not claim the land transfer tax refund when filing the papers, then you need to apply with the Minister of Finance.
-In order to do this through, you will need to supply a copy of the agreement of the purchase of sale, a copy of the registered land transfer deed, proof of residence and a completed Ontario Land Transfer Tax Affidavit for First Time Purchasers of Eligible Homes. ‘
+In order to do this, you will need to supply a copy of the agreement of the purchase of sale, a copy of the registered land transfer deed, proof of residence and a completed Ontario Land Transfer Tax Affidavit for First-Time Purchasers of Eligible Homes. ‘

 How Transfer Taxes Work if You Don’t Live in Ontario